Load Balancer

 Load balancing helps you scale horizontally across an ever-increasing number of servers

 The LB sits between some client and some server.
-Broadly speaking, then can be added at three places:
+Broadly speaking, it can be added at three places:

-1. Between the user and the web server
+1. Between the end-user and the web server

 2. Between web servers and an internal platform layer (e.g. application servers or cache servers)